 With a southern drawl and a warm, welcoming smile, the tour guide seemed every bit like a local at first glance.
-We totally assumed that he was born and bred in Kentucky until he dropped the bomb that not only was he from Philadelphia but also that he had once lived just five blocks from the house that we left behind when we answered the call to travel.
+We totally assumed that he was born and bred in Kentucky until he shared the news that not only was he from Philadelphia but also that he had once lived just five blocks from the house that we left behind when we answered the call to travel.

 Originally called the O.F.C.
-Distillery and later the George T. Stagg Distillery, Buffalo Trace makes many bourbons beyond the signature liquor including cult favorite Pappy Van Winkle and Blanton’s.
+Distillery and later the George T. Stagg Distillery, Buffalo Trace makes many bourbons beyond its signature Buffalo Trace whiskey including cult favorite Pappy Van Winkle and Blanton’s.

-Getting to the Buffalo Trace Distillery Tour
+Buffalo Trace Distillery Tour

 We know how we got to Buffalo Trace from Philadelphia – a simple detour from Cincinnati to Nashville during our epic road trip.
 After visiting Graeter’s, the country’s greatest ice cream company, it was a no-brainer for us to visit Buffalo Trace, arguably the country’s greatest bourbon distiller.